what do you need to know to begin painting?

 Review the basics of how to use watercolor, what supplies and colors are recommended for watercolor painting.

-Draw and paint this feisty Rufous Hummingbird who doesn't mind at all sitting on such a thorny branch.
+Draw and paint this feisty Rufous Hummingbird who doesn't mind sitting on such a thorny branch.

 Start painting with the light colors.
 Then when they are dry, glaze on the darker colors and shadows.